After much thought, soul-searching, and input from loyal readers, I’ve decided it’s time to do more than just think about leaving social media.

 The problem is that although a lot of people follow me or like me, very few actually make the leap to the blog.
 That means that the return on investment of time, creativity, and persistence has been very small.

-Putting that time into blog posts or the weekly newsletter would provide more and better content to you as a reader.
+Putting that time into blog posts or the weekly newsletter would provide more and better content to you as a reader for a couple of important reasons.

-Content on the blog is easier for you to find, and much easier to update than content on social media.
+Content on the blog is easier for you to find, and much easier for me to update than content on social media.

 I also have control over what I publish and how long it stays published.
 No banned posts.
 Nothing marked as spam by an unseen authority.